-My name is Laura, and I’m a book addict and madly in love with the spooky side of Pittsburgh.
+My name is Laura, and I’m both a book addict and madly in love with the spooky side of Pittsburgh.

 Before we jump into the spiel that sounds like something from a support group for book hoarders, let me clue you in to some backstory.